A cottage on Easdale Island

-Steve took these pictures at different times throughout the year.
+Steve took these pictures for me at different times throughout the year.

 Easdale (Eisdeal) Island is a conservation area and the smallest permanently inhabited Inner Hebridean Island.
 It is Situated off Seil Island and only 15 miles south of the principal West Highland town of Oban.
 Eisdeal is about half a mile long and a quarter of a mile wide and served by a regular 3 minute passenger ferry ride.There are NO roads NO cars NO street lights and NO crime on Easdale.
 Sometimes it is possible to see the Northern Lights and on a clear night the stars are stunning and inspiring.
 The area is popular with walkers, sea kayakers, wild swimmers, fishermen and chillin out people.

 THE FERRY HOUSE WAITING ROOM ON EASDALE

 The cottage is detached cottage and built around 1860 and rebuilt in the 1960`s.
 It is peacefully situated away from the Island’s main pathways and offers self catering accommodation for up to 4 people.

 Outside in December 2015